Activities and Attractions at The Crystal Coast

 The Coastline and The Waters

 An 85-mile stretch of crystalline blue water and pearlescent shoreline nestled along North Carolina’s southernmost outer reach, The Crystal Coast is blessed with warm, clear waters due to the Gulf Stream gently caressing the coast.
 The east and west orientation of the beaches allows for visitors to watch the sun both to rise and set into the sparkling Atlantic waters.
 Thanks to the protective southward curve of the barrier islands along the coast, the coldest the waters get on The Crystal Coast in winter are the warmest the waters get in Boston in the summer.

 Cape Lookout National Seashore

 For more than 400 years the wild horses of Shackleford Banks have taken care of their young, frolicked on pristine deserted beaches and foraged for food with not a saddle or fence in sight.
 The horses have enjoyed the protections afforded by Cape Lookout National Seashore in cooperation with the Foundation for Shackleford Horses dedicated to maintaining the animals’ way of life.
-Scientists, historians and nature lovers alike have speculated the origins of the Shackleford horses, or “Banker ponies” — the most popular being that the horses swam ashore after a Spanish ship exploring the new world met with a tragic fate off of North Carolina’s shores.
-Visitors make their way to the island by private boat or ferry running from Harkers Island, Beaufort and Morehead City.
-Capt.
-George Aswald of Island Express Ferry Service is more than happy to dish most of his secrets to shelling during the ride.
+Scientists, historians and nature lovers alike have speculated the origins of the Shackleford horses, or “Banker ponies” – the most popular being that the horses swam ashore after a Spanish ship exploring the new world met with a tragic fate off of North Carolina’s shores.
+Visitors make their way to the island by private boat or ferry running from Harkers Island, Beaufort and Morehead City – and the captains of Island Express Ferry Service are more than happy to dish most their secrets to shelling during the ride.

 Crystal Coast Kayaking